drewsynan/VELVEEVA/README.md

 * libexempi (ubuntu: `sudo apt-get install libexempi-dev`)

 💣 If installing on **Windows**
 * good luck!
-Probably your best bet is using velveeva-cli, but bash for Windows could also be an option.
+A version of velveeva-cli for windows is forthcoming.
+As of this writing, you might be able to install and run under the Windows Subsystem for Linux.

 ## Quick Start: Installation/Creating a new project